Joao-lucas-felix/PixelForge/README.md

 To Do:

-- [ ]  Implements the get functions in the endpoint
+- [ ]  Implements the get functions in the endpoint ( implment the method "get by name")
 - [ ]  Implementes the update functions in the endpoint
 - [ ]  Implements the delete function in the endpoint
 - [ ]  Writes the tests to the pixel art endpoints, the security endpoints